-- “Green” open access means that uploading to an institutional repository is free for authors.
+“Green” open access means that uploading to an institutional repository is free for authors.
 It is sometimes referred to as “self-archiving”.
-Research Repository UCD is UCD’s “green” open access repository: http://researchrepository.ucd.ie, @ucd_oa
+Research Repository UCD is UCD’s “green” open access repository: http://researchrepository.ucd.ie

-- “Gold” open access is a channel provided by some publishers whereby authors pay a fee (known as an “article processing charge” or APC) to be published in their open access or hybrid access journal.
+“Gold” open access is a channel provided by some publishers, Sometimes authors pay a fee (known as an “article processing charge” or APC) to cover the costs of publishing in an open access or hybrid access journal.
 The APC is typically in the range of €500 - €5,000.

 Uploading to Research Repository UCD

 - As part of the process of updating your author profile in the Research Management System (RMS) you can upload your article, paper, chapter etc. See the short video here:

 - Please only upload the final unpublished version (post peer-review).

 - Your paper will go into a Library “pool” where the publisher’s policy and copyright will be checked prior to being made live.

 - The Library can also assist Schools and Research Centres with bulk uploads of 50 or more publications.